Explicit reciprocity laws for diagonal classes: higher level cases: The syntomic Abel--Jacobi map

 \begin{rmk} Some remarks are in order. \begin{itemize} \item [(i)] The isomorphism $H^0_{\NN}(Y_{t,F},\Hs_\mathbf{r},r)\cong H^0_\et(Y_{t,F},\Hs_\mathbf{r}(r))$ can be realized as the composition of the following canonical isomorphisms:

-The first isomorphism follows from the spectral sequence \eqref{etaletosyntomicspectralsequencecoeff}, the second isomorphism follows from Theorem \ref{phiNGaloistheorem} and the third isomorphism is afforded by the Hochschild-Serre spectral sequence. \item [(ii)] The construction of the syntomic Abel-Jacobi map $AJ_{\syn,F}$ follows the same ideas as for the étale counterpart (cf. the diagram above Remark \ref{AJetrmk} and the remark itself).
+The first isomorphism follows from the spectral sequence \eqref{etaletosyntomicspectralsequencecoeff}, the second isomorphism follows from Theorem \ref{phiNGaloistheorem} and the third isomorphism is afforded by the Hochschild--Serre spectral sequence. \item [(ii)] The construction of the syntomic Abel--Jacobi map $AJ_{\syn,F}$ follows the same ideas as for the étale counterpart (cf. the diagram above Remark \ref{AJetrmk} and the remark itself).
 As described in Remark \ref{NNsynwithcoeffrmk}, the diagonal embedding $d_t: Y_{t,F}\hookrightarrow Y_{t,F}^3$ gives rise to a pushforward map

 Set $D^j:=\D_\pst\big(H^j_\et(Y_{t,\bar{\Q}_p}^3,\Hs_{[\mathbf{r}]}(r+2)_L)\big)$.
 Then the spectral sequence